Whatever shape or size your website may be, when it sits at the heart of a lead generation strategy, the key to success is knowing your numbers.

 Getting the basics covered

-Most basic analytics metrics that can be used to assess a website are provided free through Google Analytics.
-It’s the most popular analytics platform around and to get started you simply need to create an account and then use the tracking code provided.
+Most basic analytics metrics that can be used to assess a website are provided by Google Analytics for free.
+It’s the most popular analytics platform around, and to get started, you simply need to create an account and then use the tracking code provided.

-You can use Google Analytics to track key trends and information about visitors and their behavior.
+You can use Google Analytics (Universal Analytics) to track key trends and information about visitors and their behavior.
 The most popular metrics being:

 - Demographics – general information about visitors, including age and gender

 - Geographical location – where they are in the world

 - Device – the type of device they used to access the site (such as mobile/desktop)

 - Entry and exit path – the page they first landed on and the page they left the site from

 - Source – where a visitor came to your website from (such as Facebook/Google)